I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-storportallocatepool.md

 <p> </p>

 ## -remarks
 <p>A miniport driver calls the <b>StorPortAllocatePool</b> routine to allocate a block of non-contiguous memory from the non-paged pool.
-To free the block of memory, the miniport driver calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff567065">StorPortFreePool</a> routine.
-If the request fails, BufferPointer will be set to <b>NULL</b>.</p>

-<p>A miniport driver calls the <b>StorPortAllocatePool</b> routine to allocate a block of non-contiguous memory from the non-paged pool.
-To free the block of memory, the miniport driver calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff567065">StorPortFreePool</a> routine.
+To free the block of memory, the miniport driver calls the <a href="..\storport\nf-storport-storportfreepool.md">StorPortFreePool</a> routine.
 If the request fails, BufferPointer will be set to <b>NULL</b>.</p>

 ## -requirements
 <table>